i-like-chip/i-like-chip.github.io/posts/4-HD-Stars-Sci-Fi-Scene.md

 ![full scene](./images/9-full-scene.png)

-I'm working on some ambient music to go with the scene using this [free modular synth](https://cardinal.kx.studio/), and have some ideas for animations to explore.
-The next post about this project will hopefully be the last!
+I'm working on some ambient music to go with the scene using this [free modular synth](https://cardinal.kx.studio/), and have some ideas for animations to explore!

 <div style="height: 1em"> </div>